Otto von Bolschwing: Decline and imprisonment

-In August 1941, von Bolschwing was reassigned to the German-occupied Netherlands.
+In August 1941, von Bolschwing was assigned to the German-occupied Netherlands.
 Following the war, he would claim to American authorities that, while serving in Holland, he had been tasked by Jost with establishing a communication back-channel between the Ausland-SD and British intelligence via the embassy of neutral Portugal.
-After being recalled to Berlin in December 1941, von Bolschwing discovered events at the RSHA during his absence had served to seriously undermine his position within the security services.
-The career of von Bolschwing’s main political patron, Heinz Jost, had fallen into disrepair.
-By late-1941, Jost was embroiled in a bitter power struggle with his deputy, Walter Schellenberg, who enjoyed the backing of the powerful RSHA chief Reinhard Heydrich.
+After being recalled to Berlin in December 1941, von Bolschwing discovered events at the RSHA during his absence had seriously undermined his position within the security services.
+The career of von Bolschwing’s main political patron, Heinz Jost, was in decline.
+By late 1941, Jost was embroiled in a bitter power struggle with his deputy, Walter Schellenberg, who enjoyed the backing of the powerful RSHA chief Reinhard Heydrich.
 Jost was ousted as director of the Ausland-SD in March 1942.
-With the loss of Jost’s protection, von Bolschwing was removed from his position with the Ausland-SD and severely reprimanded for his alleged insubordination and disregard of diplomatic protocol in Bucharest.
+Without Jost’s protection, von Bolschwing was removed from his position with the Ausland-SD and severely reprimanded for his insubordination and disregard of diplomatic protocol in Bucharest.

 While von Bolschwing was allowed to retain his rank and membership in the SS, he effectively became persona non grata throughout the organization and its security apparatus.
 With his once promising career with RSHA now definitively at an end, von Bolschwing went to Vienna, where he was hospitalized for an undisclosed illness from January to July 1942.
 Following his release, von Bolschwing was arrested by the Gestapo in September 1942 and incarcerated at Gestapo Headquarters in Berlin, likely as punishment for his actions in Bucharest, though no formal charges were ever filed against him.
 After seven months of confinement, von Bolschwing emerged from prison in April 1943 with his reputation badly tarnished.